willzlee/game/README.md

 ### Error handling

 ### Usage
-Open language.html and add values then click on the Generate button, a newly generated sentence will be displayed.
+Open language.html, add values to the fields, then click on the Generate button, a newly generated sentence will be displayed.
 If an error occurs, the error message will be shown.